recoveryhub/edition_template/paratext/docs/docs.md

 - `source`, which is where you'll store the following:
   - The `drafts` folder can be (re)organized to your liking.
 We recommending organizing them by file type (e.g. `markdown` or `tei`).
 In this sample template, we've also organized the Markdown drafts by genre.
 Both are optional.
   - The `tei` folder is where you will place your ready-to-publish TEI-encoded documents (`.xml`).
   - The `source` folder also contains a Ruby script named `tei_to_md.rb`, which you can run locally to programmatically create Markdown files that correspond to your TEI files.
-You may also create the Markdown files by hand based on the examples in the `_texts` folder (see below).
+You may also create the Markdown files by hand based on the examples in the `_texts` folder (see the [TEI Guide](https://recoveryhub.github.io/edition_template/docs/config)).
 - `_texts`, which is the folder that will hold the Markdown files that correspond to your TEI files.
 You can create these files using the `tei_to_md.rb` script included in the `source` folder, if you have Ruby installed on your computer.
 You can also create the files manually.
 - `items`, which is where your transcriptions will end up when they are published.
 - If you have images to display on your site, you can use the `assets/images` folder to organize them.
 The home page banner image that the template uses is `assets/images/recovery-hub-banner.jpg.` To replace it with a custom banner image, follow the instructions under [Configuring your digital edition](https://recoveryhub.github.io/edition_template/docs/config).